Point Scholar 2006 – 2011

 A resident of Alexandria, Virginia, Kelsey serves on the Fairfax County Advisory Social Services Board advising on policies affecting low-income families, and was appointed to the Fairfax County Bipartisan Election Process Improvement Commission to examine ways to improve access to voting rights in the county.

-Kelsey has been featured in Roll Call, the Washington Blade, Metro Weekly, Curve Magazine, the Seattle Times, and on XM Radio’s “The Agenda”, for her civic engagement, academic achievements, and commitment to the LGBT community.
+Kelsey has been featured in Roll Call, the Washington Blade, Metro Weekly, Curve Magazine, the Seattle Times, and on XM Radio’s “The Agenda”, for her civic engagement, academic achievements, and commitment to the LGBTQ community.

 Kelsey holds a JD from the Georgetown University Law Center, an M.A. from the University College Dublin, Ireland, where she studied as a Fulbright Fellow, and a B.A. from Scripps College, where she was selected as a Truman Scholar.